Carnagion/dissertation/diss/diss.typ

 This project thus introduces a mathematical model for the integrated runway sequencing and de-icing problem and a branch-and-bound algorithm for solving it.
 In doing so, this project provides fundamental insights into the characteristics of runway sequencing and de-icing and the advantages of integrated de-icing over decomposed de-icing, which is of value to future research in the field.

 This dissertation is structured as follows:

 @section:literature contains an overview of the existing literature on runway sequencing as well as some of the past approaches that are (or are not) adopted in this project.

-An in-depth description of the integrated runway sequencing and de-icing problem is provided in @section:problem-description, with @section:constraints and @section:objectives further providing detailed explanations of the constraints and objectives respectively.
+@section:problem-description provides an in-depth description of the integrated runway sequencing and de-icing problem, with @section:constraints and @section:objectives further providing detailed explanations of the constraints and objectives respectively.
 A mathematical model for the problem is introduced in @section:model.

 @section:implementation then presents the two implementations of the aforementioned model -- a mathematical program and a branch-and-bound algorithm, both capable of solving the problem to optimality.